Oil states' recourse to sovereign funds could rattle world markets

 “Sovereign Wealth Funds have retained their focus on Central London, although the total volume is difficult to estimate as purchases are often made through fund managers.
 Around 5.2 billion pounds ($8.2 billion) of overseas investment in the last year can be classed as ‘private’, much of which could be sovereign wealth,” said Stephen Clifton, head of central London at property company Knight Frank.

-But the impact of stabilization funds on markets may not be apparent for some time, says Massimiliano Castelli, Global Head of Strategy for global sovereign markets at UBS.
+But the impact of stabilisation funds on markets may not be apparent for some time, says Massimiliano Castelli, Global Head of Strategy for global sovereign markets at UBS.

 The oil price may bounce back and even if it does not, many oil exporters, particularly in the Middle East, have been prudent enough to withstand at least a year of low oil prices.